 A number of people have asked what “FARM 996” means.
 If you haven’t read all the blog posts, I could see why that would be a good question.
 Despite the fact that Porsche made tractors, it doesn’t mean everything they make is farm equipment.

 It occurred to me that I have the story documented over a few posts showing how the car earned its name.
 But I don’t have a concise, quick read story… at least on this site.
-Below is the story, but you can also read it on the Porsche website (with one slight edit)…
+Below is the story, but you can also read it on the Porsche website or the “Car blog” section of the Petersen Automotive Museum website (with one slight edit)…

 A True Barn Find